-What is Co-operative Education?
+What is Psychology’s Co-operative Education option?

-Normally, the first work term takes place during the summer of your third year at university.
-You will receive pay for your work, but it take you an extra year to complete your degree.
+Co-op students must complete a minimum of three work terms, each of which lasts four months.
+Normally, the first work term takes place during the summer of your 3rd-year or the fall of the 4th-year.
+You will earn pay for your work, but it will take an extra year to complete your degree.

 If you complete the Co-op requirements and your degree, you will earn the Co-op designation on your final transcript and degree.

 How do I apply?